stephenkirk/BalatroMultiplayer/docs/economic-timer-design.md

 2. **Overtime**: Grace exhausted.
 Money drains. **30 seconds max** to prevent sandbagging.
 3. Overtime expires → **lose a life**.

+## Why This Over Instant-Fail Timer

+1. **Predictable game length**: Max time per ante/game is calculable (grace + 30s overtime cap)
+2. **Player agency**: Time pressure becomes a resource to manage, not a binary fail state
+3. **No animation budgeting:** Current timer means mentally reserving time for end of blind / pack animations you haven't triggered yet.
+Economic timer lets you play the blind, not the clock.
+4. **Integrated into economy**: Time is money - literally.
+Fits Balatro's economic game loop.
+5. **Tunable**: If something feels bad, it's a numbers tweak away

 ## Overtime Mechanics

 **Duration**: 30 seconds.
 When it runs out, you lose a life.